buseuslu/wellnest/README.md

 ## Future Features
 * Add a like button for the articles.
 Whenever a user likes an article, this article will populate in their "favourite articles" section on their profile page.
 Favourite articles are currently hard coded in.
-* Add a search button to the blogs at home page, as it is limited to show the latest 20 blogs.
+* Add a search functionality to the blogs on home page, as it is limited to show the latest 20 blogs.
 * Add "written by" into "view a blog" page.